 Inyo County

-Community Description and Overview
+Community Description & Overview

 Business activity in Inyo County has historically been, and continues to be, dominated by natural resource-related industries and sectors, including agriculture, mining, energy, and leisure.
 Today, Inyo County’s economy is driven predominantly by three economic segments: tourism, local spending, and mining.
 Mining has played an important role in Inyo County’s history, and commodities which are or have been mined include gold, silver, copper, lead, zinc, borax salt, sulfur, and talc.